skuppa/bitnet-java-libs/README.md

                 refundSubscriptionCredentials(REFUND_NOTIFICATION_SUBSCRIPTION_KEY_ID, REFUND_NOTIFICATION_SUBSCRIPTION_SECRET));
 ```

-### Verifying notifications

-The Bitnet Notification Helper verifies that a notification request has a valid payload and signature using the provided subscription credentials.
+Now use the Bitnet Notification Helper to verify that a notification request has a valid payload and signature:

 ```java
 public Response handle(Request request, Response response) {